 How did you first get into music?
 Can you tell us a little bit about your musical background?

-What are your plans for the future?
-Any upcoming releases/projects we can get excited about?
+What are your plans for 2018?
+Any projects/collaborations we can get excited about?